Bilcode-Technology/bilcode-fe/README.md

 *   **Joki Page**: A dedicated section for coding assignment services.
 *   **Career Page**: A page outlining career opportunities and company culture.
 *   **Pricelist Page**: A detailed page showcasing service packages and pricing.
-*   **Academy Page**: A dedicated section offering open courses with categorized classes (Frontend, Backend, Mobile, UI/UX).
+*   **Academy Page**: A dedicated section offering open courses, displaying a limited number of featured courses with an option to view all available courses.
 *   **Blog Page**: A separate page for blog content, including a subscription section.
 *   **Smooth Scrolling**: Enhanced navigation with smooth scroll effects to different sections within a page.
 *   **Splash Screen Animation**: Engaging introductory animation on application load.